North Carolina man arrested in connection with fatal shooting in Millinocket

 McCausland said that Murray and Locklear, once he has been apprehended and extradited to Maine, will each face murder charges in connection with the shooting death of 59-year-old Wayne Lapierre, a well known businessman from Millinocket.

 WCSH reported that Lapierre owned and operated a small excavation and snow removal business in Millinocket.
-Neighbors told the station that the Lapierre’s were in the process of getting a divorce.
+Neighbors told the station that the Lapierres were in the process of getting a divorce.

 Lapierre and his wife, 33-year-old Diem Lapierre, were in their Massachusetts Avenue home with their two children on the night of Dec.
 19 when at least two men broke into their house and shot the couple.
 They were transported to Millinocket Regional Hospital, which was locked down for the evening as a security precaution.